 You will ride two horses during this section.
-One, or both horses will be capable of jumping up to 1.15m.
+One, or both horses will be able to work up to and including Advanced Medium level.

 Section 2 should last approximately one hour, including discussions with the assessor.

 3. Ride and assess one experienced horse to develop the training